 5. Device-enabled experiences: A key part of improving patient outcomes are timely interventions.
 Wearables offer the potential for real-time data collection, increasing care provider accuracy and informing decision-making.
 A 2019 Pew Research Center study reported that 21% of U.S. adults surveyed say they regularly wear a smartwatch or wearable fitness tracker.
 And this number only continues to increase, as the global number of devices is expected to surpass one billion by 2022, according to Statista.

 While we’ve mentioned several factors that are accelerating digital transformation in the medtech industry, here are some drivers that are changing these key areas.

 Many in the medtech industry are moving toward digital adoption, technological transformation, changing consumer attitudes, and business model disruptions.
 To achieve this, companies should consider new strategies to thrive in the future of healthcare.
 Being prepared with consumer-centric product portfolios, and an operating and business model that supports this will be key.
 Medtech companies should also consider implementing platforms to make sense of all the available data, such as the creation of an ecosystem that brings all participants together to collaborate across the continuum of care.

-Once you have aggregated all of this data, it’s also critical that you have a way to protect that investment.
-Data is more valuable than gold, oil, platinum, or any precious metal or stone that you can think of because of its potential to help you drive more interactions, engagement, and ultimately get a better experience for patients overall.
+Once you have aggregated all of this data, it’s also critical you have a way to protect that investment.
+Data is more valuable than gold, oil, platinum or any precious metal or stone because of its potential to help you drive more interactions and engagement — and ultimately get a better experience for patients overall.

-As digital transformation continues in the MedTech industry, creating solutions that incorporate lessons learned from the COVID-19 pandemic, align with the future vision of an organization and are scalable, is key.
-All the while, identifying the right partners that can help create an ecosystem that brings HCPs, healthcare systems, payers and patients together - will continue to deliver value to the continuum of care.
+As digital transformation continues in the medtech industry, creating scalable solutions that incorporate lessons from the COVID-19 pandemic — and align with the future vision of an organization — is key.
+All the while, identifying the right partners that can help create an ecosystem that brings HCPs, healthcare systems, payers and patients together will continue to deliver value to the continuum of care.